keyu07/CS-AF/README.md

    To produce the curve of accuracy and total cost, just download everything and run "/ensemble/fusion_demo.py".

-   The number of repetitions can be modified at the line 125 of "fusion_demo.py".
+   The number of random repetitions can be modified at the line 125 of "fusion_demo.py".